top of page

 Designing the Burnt Out Millennial (mix) Album Cover

-One of my most recent projects was creating the cover for the Burnt Out Millennial (mix) album after having written all the lyrics and published all the song.
+One of my most recent projects was creating the cover for the Burnt Out Millennial (mix) album.
+I wrote all the lyrics and published all the songs.
 The goal was to capture the mood of a generation quickly.
-I chose greyscale to represent the tesnion and loss of hope and the iconic throw-back visual of a burned cd to peak nostalgia and the memory of how the CDs we'd burn were a mix of styles and genres.
+I chose greyscale to represent the tension and loss of hope.
+The iconic throw-back visual of a burned CD evokes nostalgia.
+It reminds us of how the CDs we burned were a mix of styles and genres.
 The typography had to be clear, honest, and moody, matching the album’s vibe.

 This project pushed me to balance emotion with clarity.
-I experimented with color contrasts and layering to create depth before I landed on a purely greyscale design that showed true simplicity and restraint, showcasing the title and the imagry more than complex colors and busy design.
+I experimented with color contrasts and layering to create depth.
+Eventually, I landed on a purely greyscale design that showed true simplicity and restraint.
+It showcases the title and imagery more than complex colors and busy design.
 The final design invites viewers to feel the mix’s potential before even hearing a single track.

 Crafting Newsletters and Marketing Emails

-Designing newsletters and marketing emails requires a different skill set focusing on (1) immediate want to read more and not delete (2) quick readability and consumption and (3) clickable engagement.
-I work to create layouts that guide the reader’s eye naturally using the concept of answering the question "Why do I care?" while using clear headings, concise text blocks, minimized word count, and well-placed images.
+Designing newsletters and marketing emails requires a different skill set.
+I focus on three key aspects: (1) creating an immediate desire to read more and not delete, (2) ensuring quick readability and consumption, and (3) encouraging clickable engagement.
+I work to create layouts that guide the reader’s eye naturally.
+I always ask, "Why do I care?"
+I use clear headings, concise text blocks, minimized word count, and well-placed images.

 Table signs might seem small, but they play a big role in presenting my novels and children’s books at events.
 They need to be eye-catching and informative without overwhelming the space.
-The goal is to invite people in to pick up the book and learn more, so you need your elevator pitch (verbally and visually) to be two (2) seconds long.
+The goal is to invite people in to pick up the book and learn more.
+You need your elevator pitch, both verbally and visually, to be two seconds long.

 Exploring Floor Plans and Art for Creative Challenges